-This situation has increased uncertainties for the existing and upcoming coal based power plants especially the UMPPs.
+This situation has increased the level of uncertainty for the existing and upcoming coal based power plants especially the UMPPs.
 At present, most of PPAs under competitive bidding are based on the fixed cost of production, which may not remain viable after the sudden change in Indonesian coal prices.
 Power projects with a total capacity of 43,000 MW honored under the power purchase agreements are currently under construction and of this about 13,000 MW or 30% of the capacity is based on the imported coal.
-These power producers have offered bids based on their agreements with fuel suppliers predominantly in Indonesia.
-This will impact the final price of power generated and thereby affect the profitability of power producers.
+These power producers have offered bids based on their agreements with fuel suppliers predominantly in

-&lt;sup>9 The reference price is to be used by coal producers for all future spot and term contracts.
+&lt;sup>10 The reference price is to be used by coal producers for all future spot and term contracts.
 This coal benchmark price is based on the index average of ICI-1 (Indonesia Coal Index), Platts-1, Newcastle Export Index, and Global Coal Index.